mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

    :align: center
    :alt: Ski Jump Terminology.

    *Figure 1.
-Components of standard terrain park jump.*
+Components of standard terrain park jump from [Levy]_.
+   Reprinted with permission.*

 The software is designed for users with little to no technical background, and guides the users through correct implementation.